LudwigAJ/MachineLearning_CW1/README.txt

 We did not include any command-line arguments.

 Edit the CO395-CW.py file to specify dataset, number of folds, and True to show tree or False to hide.

-Run the program by writing:
+Pruning of trees is on by default.
+Although, a modification of our file could disable it.

-  python3 /pathToPythonFile
+Run the program by running the following command in the root directory of this repository: python3 CO395-CW.py

 Part of coursework for COMP97101(CO395) Machine Learning at Imperial College London